 HPV vaccine affects pregnancy – the pseudoscience

 Before I really hit a few points, let’s start right at the top.
 DeLong looked at birth rates for women 25-29 from 2007 through 2015.
 User Falls Angel responded with this comment (in an unrelated article) with an important criticism:

 The HPV vaccine did not come out in the US until 2006.
 The upper age limit is 26.
 Therefore, the number of 25 to 29 year olds who could have received the vaccine in 2007 is only 60% of the total (basically just women ages 25, 26 and 27).
 Not until 2009 were all women in that cohort eligible to receive the vaccine.
 What a messed up study!

 The cohort used by DeLong didn’t actually include women eligible for the HPV vaccine over that time!
 This is a fundamental, amateur error by someone who is clueless about vaccines.
 Frankly, this journal ought to retract this article based on this point alone.

 But there’s more.
 DeLong seems to not understand or examine confounding variables.
 Confounders are variables that can lead to a spurious association.
 For example, a lot of studies claim that diet sodas lead to weight gain, which appears to be biologically implausible.
 However, many of these studies ignore confounding variables, such as those who drink diet sodas may actually consume more calories per day.
 Or they may exercise less.
 Or something else.
 The point is you need to examine those confounders or the study is invalid.

-If you or I are going to undertake a large epidemiological study, we would want to design it in a way to either reduce the effect of or account for the confounding variable.
+If we are going to undertake a large epidemiological study, we would want to design it in a way to either reduce the effect of or account for the confounding variable.
 User Mike Stevens pointed out several of these variables (yes there was an extensive discussion of this paper on another article I published) that make the study almost invalid: